EvannR/empathy_tragedy/README.md

 # empathy_tragedy

-#  Simulation Multi-Agent avec tentative d'empathie

-!! attention !! les fichiers du dossier n'apparaissant ici sont des fichiers test ou passés qui ne servent plus à l'éxcution des simulations

-## Vue d'Ensemble

-Le projet implémente un système d'apprentissage par renforcement multi-agent (MARL) où plusieurs agents interagissent dans un environnement de type grille pour collecter des ressources.
-La particularité est que la récompense de chaque agent dépend non seulement de sa propre consommation (satisfaction personnelle) mais aussi de celle des autres agents (empathie).

-L'architecture est modulaire et se compose de plusieurs fichiers:

-1. `env.py` - Définit l'environnement
-2. `agents.py` - Définit la structure des agents
-3. `policies.py` - Implémente les algorithmes d'apprentissage (Q-Learning et DQN)
-4. `marl_simulation.py` - Orchestre la simulation
-5. `analyze_results.py` - Analyse et visualise les résultats

-## 1. Environnement (`env.py`)

-L'environnement est une grille 2D contenant des agents et des ressources:

-- **`GridMaze`** (classe de base):
-  - Définit une grille de taille configurable
-  - Gère le déplacement des agents (UP, DOWN, LEFT, RIGHT, EXPLOIT)
-  - Suit les positions des agents et les récompenses

-- **`RandomizedGridMaze`** (classe dérivée):
-  - Ajoute des ressources aléatoires dans la grille
-  - Configure le comportement des ressources (apparition, consommation)
-  - Permet de choisir si les ressources sont consommées automatiquement ou seulement via l'action EXPLOIT

-L'environnement maintient l'état du système à chaque pas de temps et peut être réinitialisé pour un nouvel épisode.

-## 2. Agents (`agents.py`)

-La classe `Agent` encapsule les caractéristiques et comportements fondamentaux des agents:

-- Stocke la position courante de l'agent
-- Maintient un historique des repas sous forme d'une file circulaire (`deque`)
-- Compte le nombre total de repas
-- Fournit des méthodes pour enregistrer de nouveaux repas et calculer des statistiques

-Chaque agent peut avoir une capacité de mémoire différente, ce qui affecte la longueur de son historique de repas.

-## 3. Politiques d'Apprentissage (`policies.py`)

-Ce fichier contient les algorithmes d'apprentissage par renforcement:

-- **`QAgent`**: Implémentation du Q-Learning classique
-  - Utilise une table pour stocker les valeurs Q
-  - Utilise une politique epsilon-greedy pour l'exploration/exploitation
-  - Met à jour les valeurs Q basées sur l'équation de Bellman

-- **`DQNAgent`**: Implémentation du Deep Q-Network
-  - Utilise des réseaux de neurones pour approximer la fonction Q
-  - Implémente un buffer de replay pour l'apprentissage par lots
-  - Utilise un réseau cible pour stabiliser l'apprentissage

-- **`EmotionalModel`** et **`SocialRewardCalculator`**:
-  - Calculent les récompenses basées sur l'empathie
-  - Pondèrent entre la satisfaction personnelle et celle des autres agents
-  - Prennent en compte l'historique des repas et le dernier repas
+## Multi-Agent Simulation with an Empathy Component

+**!!
+Warning !!** The files in this folder that are not listed here are either test files or outdated files that are no longer used to run the simulations.

+### Overview

+This project implements a multi-agent reinforcement learning (MARL) system in which several agents interact on a grid to collect resources.
+The key feature is that each agent’s reward depends not only on its own consumption (personal satisfaction) but also on the consumption of other agents (empathy).

+The architecture is modular and includes several files:

+1. `env.py` – Defines the environment
+2. `agents.py` – Defines agent structures
+3. `policies.py` – Implements learning algorithms (Q-Learning and DQN)
+4. `marl_simulation.py` – Orchestrates the simulation
+5. `analyze_results.py` – Analyzes and visualizes results

+---

+### 1. Environment (`env.py`)

+The environment is a 2D grid containing agents and resources:

+- **`GridMaze`** (base class):
+  - Defines a grid with configurable size
+  - Manages agent movement (UP, DOWN, LEFT, RIGHT, EXPLOIT)
+  - Tracks agent positions and rewards

+- **`RandomizedGridMaze`** (derived class):
+  - Randomly places resources in the grid
+  - Configures resource behavior (spawning, consumption)
+  - Allows choosing whether resources are automatically consumed or only via the EXPLOIT action

+The environment maintains the state of the system at each timestep and can be reset for a new episode.

+---

+### 2. Agents (`agents.py`)

+The `Agent` class encapsulates fundamental features and behaviors of the agents:

+- Stores the agent’s current position
+- Keeps a circular buffer (`deque`) for a meal history
+- Tracks the total number of meals
+- Provides methods for recording new meals and computing statistics

+Each agent can have a different memory capacity, affecting the length of its meal history.

+---

+### 3. Learning Policies (`policies.py`)

+This file contains the reinforcement learning algorithms:

+- **`QAgent`**: Classic Q-Learning implementation
+  - Uses a table to store Q-values
+  - Employs an epsilon-greedy policy for exploration and exploitation
+  - Updates Q-values based on the Bellman equation

+- **`DQNAgent`**: Deep Q-Network implementation
+  - Uses neural networks to approximate the Q-function
+  - Utilizes a replay buffer for batch learning
+  - Employs a target network to stabilize learning

+- **`EmotionalModel`** and **`SocialRewardCalculator`**:
+  - Compute rewards based on empathy
+  - Balance personal satisfaction with that of other agents
+  - Factor in meal history and the most recent meal

 - **`ReplayBuffer`**:
-  - Stocke les expériences (état, action, récompense, état suivant, terminal)
-  - Échantillonne des lots d'expériences pour l'apprentissage

-## 4. Simulation Principale (`marl_simulation.py`)

-Ce fichier orchestre tout le processus d'apprentissage:

-- Initialise l'environnement et les agents
-- Crée des agents RL (Q-Learning ou DQN) selon le choix de l'algorithme
-- Exécute des épisodes complets avec les étapes:
-  1. Réinitialisation de l'environnement
-  2. Sélection d'actions par les agents
-  3. Exécution des actions dans l'environnement
-  4. Calcul des récompenses sociales en fin d'épisode
-  5. Apprentissage des agents
-- Collecte des statistiques pour analyse
-- Visualise l'environnement et les performances des agents

-La méthode `get_state_representation` convertit l'état de la grille en une représentation adaptée à l'apprentissage par renforcement: position normalisée de l'agent et informations sur les ressources environnantes.

-## 5. Analyse des Résultats (`analyze_results.py`)

-Ce fichier fournit des outils pour:
-- Exécuter des expériences avec différentes configurations (algorithmes, paramètres)
-- Visualiser les courbes d'apprentissage
-- Analyser la convergence des différents algorithmes
-- Comparer les performances en termes de bien-être social et de récompenses individuelles

-## Aspects Techniques Clés

-### 1. Représentation d'État

-Les états sont représentés comme des vecteurs de caractéristiques incluant:
-- Position normalisée de l'agent (i, j divisés par la taille de la grille)
-- Valeurs des ressources dans les 8 directions autour de l'agent

-### 2. Modèle d'Empathie

-Le modèle d'empathie est paramétré par deux coefficients:
-- `alpha`: Équilibre entre satisfaction personnelle (1.0) et empathie (0.0)
-- `beta`: Pondération entre le dernier repas et l'historique complet

-### 3. Système de Récompense

-À la fin de chaque épisode, la récompense finale comprend:
-- Satisfaction personnelle = `beta` × (dernier repas) + (1-`beta`) × (moyenne de l'historique)
-- Récompense émotionnelle = `alpha` × (satisfaction personnelle) + (1-`alpha`) × (moyenne des satisfactions des autres)

-### 4. Gestion des Erreurs et Débogage

-Le code inclut un système robuste de gestion des erreurs pour:
-- Tracer les problèmes liés aux types de données et aux conversions
-- Afficher des informations détaillées sur les états, actions et récompenses
-- Continuer l'apprentissage même en cas d'erreur dans un épisode

-## Paramétrisation et Flexibilité

-Le système est hautement configurable:
-- Taille de l'environnement
-- Nombre d'agents
-- Densité et dynamique des ressources
-- Algorithme d'apprentissage (Q-Learning vs DQN)
-- Paramètres d'empathie (alpha, beta)
-- Hyperparamètres d'apprentissage (taux d'apprentissage, facteur d'actualisation, exploration)

-Cette flexibilité permet de tester diverses hypothèses et configurations pour trouver les combinaisons optimales pour votre recherche MARL.
+  - Stores experiences (state, action, reward, next state, terminal)
+  - Samples mini-batches of experiences for learning

+---

+### 4. Main Simulation (`marl_simulation.py`)

+This file orchestrates the entire learning process:

+1. Initializes the environment and agents
+2. Creates RL agents (Q-Learning or DQN) according to the chosen algorithm
+3. Runs complete episodes by:
+   - Resetting the environment
+   - Having agents select actions
+   - Executing actions in the environment
+   - Computing social rewards at the end of each episode
+   - Training the agents
+4. Collects statistics for analysis
+5. Visualizes the environment and agent performance

+The method `get_state_representation` converts the grid state into a format suitable for reinforcement learning—normalized agent positions and nearby resource information.

+---

+### 5. Results Analysis (`analyze_results.py`)

+This file provides tools to:

+- Run experiments with various configurations (algorithms, parameters)
+- Visualize learning curves
+- Analyze the convergence of different algorithms
+- Compare performance in terms of social welfare and individual rewards

+---

+## Key Technical Aspects

+### 1. State Representation

+States are represented as feature vectors that include:
+- The agent’s normalized position (i and j divided by the grid size)
+- Resource values in the eight directions around the agent

+### 2. Empathy Model

+The empathy model is parameterized by two coefficients:
+- `alpha`: Balances personal satisfaction (1.0) and empathy (0.0)
+- `beta`: Balances the most recent meal against the full meal history

+### 3. Reward System

+At the end of each episode, the final reward includes:
+- **Personal satisfaction**:
+  \[
+  \beta \times (\text{last meal}) + (1 - \beta) \times (\text{average over the meal history})
+  \]
+- **Emotional reward**:
+  \[
+  \alpha \times (\text{personal satisfaction}) + (1 - \alpha) \times (\text{average satisfaction of other agents})
+  \]

+### 4. Error Handling and Debugging

+The code features a robust error-handling system:
+- Traces issues related to data types and conversions
+- Displays detailed information about states, actions, and rewards
+- Continues learning even if an error occurs during an episode

+---

+## Parameterization and Flexibility

+The system is highly configurable:
+- Grid size
+- Number of agents
+- Resource density and dynamics
+- Learning algorithm (Q-Learning vs. DQN)
+- Empathy parameters (`alpha`, `beta`)
+- Learning hyperparameters (learning rate, discount factor, exploration)

+This flexibility allows for testing different hypotheses and configurations to find the optimal setups for MARL research.

+---

 ## Conclusion